mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Another interesting use of RPCs is to inspect the receipts of the operations of a block::

-  octez-client rpc get /chains/main/blocks/head/operations
+  mavkit-client rpc get /chains/main/blocks/head/operations

 It is also possible to review the receipt of the whole block::

-  octez-client rpc get /chains/main/blocks/head/metadata
+  mavkit-client rpc get /chains/main/blocks/head/metadata

 An interesting block receipt is the one produced at the end of a cycle as many delegates receive back part of their unfrozen accounts.